jvhoof/ngf-azure-templates/NGF-Quickstart-HA-1NIC-AS-ELB-ILB-STD/README.md

 ## Post Deployment Configuration

+Starting with version 8.0 of the CGF you have a ILB probe rule called 'CLOUD-LB-PROBE' ready to go in the rulebase.
+You only need to activate it.
+You can also limit traffic to only come from the Microsoft Azure Virtual IP 168.63.129.16 for additional security.
-You need to create manually a firewall *App Redirect* rule for ILB Probe traffic.
+In older version, you need to create manually a firewall *App Redirect* rule for ILB Probe traffic.
 The connection will use the port you indicated during template deployment and it will originate from 168.63.129.16 and can be redirected to any service running locally on NGF (e.g. 127.0.0.1:450 for firewall authentication service or 127.0.0.1:691 for NGF TINA VPN)

 ![Example firewall probe redirection rule](images/ProbeFirewallRule.png)